AFLplusplus/AFLplusplus/docs/README.MOpt.md

 Setting 0 will enter the pacemaker fuzzing mode at first, which is recommended in a short time-scale evaluation.

+Setting -1 will enable both pacemaker mode and normal aflmutation fuzzing in parallel.

 Other important parameters can be found in afl-fuzz.c, for instance,

 'swarm_num': the number of the PSO swarms used in the fuzzing process.